 Provides a long description for the update in question.
-Is valid and highly recommended for all three types of updates, though only required for type MESSAGE.
+Is valid and highly recommended for all three types of updates, though only required for message updates.
 Should be a paragraph or two long, depending.

-'''
+If you have anything particularly lengthy to describe, you should redirect the user to a web page instead, since the Luau message view dialog isn't really appropriate for reading pages and pages of material.
+For a software release, for example, you may want to include some brief release notes here, but a full Changelog would be inappropriate.

 <keyword>keyword-name</keyword>

-'''